Deric Angelettie: Later career

 Angelettie's "The Madd Rapper" persona debuted with a skit on the Notorious B.I.G.'s Life After Death in 1997.
 His debut studio album, Tell 'Em Why U Madd, was released by Angelettie's label, Crazy Cat Catalogue in a joint venture with Columbia Records in 1999; it contained guest appearances from Eminem, Raekwon, Diddy, Ma$e, Busta Rhymes, and then-unknown rappers 50 Cent and West.

 On November 19, 1998, Angelettie was charged with participating in the assault of Blaze Magazine editor Jesse Washington.
 Washington claimed that the assault occurred due to him publishing a photograph, taken with Angelettie's consent, which revealed the Madd Rapper's identity.
 The editor and Angelettie settled the case out of court.

-In 2000, due to legal issues with Mothers Against Drunk Driving (MADD), the state name was changed to simply Mad Rapper.
+In 2000, due to legal issues with Mothers Against Drunk Driving (MADD), the stage name was changed to simply Mad Rapper.

 Angelettie later appeared on MTVʼs reality show Making the Band 1 & 2, co-hosted Hip-Hop Hold 'Em on UPN, and served as a consultant for the 2009 film Notorious by Fox Broadcasting Company and Searchlight Pictures.
 He founded Connect the Dots in 2006, a management and strategy company with clients such as record producer Stevie J. Angelettie has since co-written the film House of Bodies in 2014, served as a producer for the film Steps the following year, and executive produced Complex's documentary, Rules To This Sh!t in 2021.